JulioEI/CaRPA/README.md

 >This exact syntax of the folder name is important for CaRPA to understand the different fields:

-> Mouse-XXXX-YYYYMMDD-EXPERIMENT
->        e.g.     Mouse-5012-20150228-eightPorts
+> Mouse-XXXX-YYYYMMDD-EXPERIMENT. e.g.     Mouse-5012-20150228-eightPorts
+       e.g.     Mouse-5012-20150228-eightPorts

 **IMPORTANT:**

 > If a given day has two different experiments, they should go in different folders (see example above).

-> To change the experiment names in a convenient name, use the command:
+To change the experiment names in a convenient name, use the command:
 ```
 carp.setExperimentNames;
 ```